berryforge/wow-mythic-data-pipeline/README.md

 This project follows the **Medallion Architecture pattern**, commonly used in modern data platforms.

+---

 ### Bronze Layer — Raw Data

-The Bronze layer stores **raw API responses** with no transformations.
+The Bronze layer stores **raw API responses with no transformations**.

 **Purpose:**

-* Preserve original source data
+- Preserve original source data
-* Enable reprocessing if logic changes
+- Enable reprocessing if logic changes
-* Maintain a single source of truth
+- Maintain a single source of truth

 **What it does:**

-* Reads JSON files from Databricks volume storage
+- Reads JSON files from Databricks Volume storage
-* Writes raw data into a Delta table
+- Writes raw data into a Delta table

+**Output Table:**
+- `workspace.bronze_mythic_plus_runs.mythic_runs_bronze`

 ---